OpenCDSS/cdss-app-statemod-fortran-doc-dev/mkdocs-project/docs/project-init/eclipse-statemod-project.md

 # Initial Project Setup / Eclipse StateMod Project #

+**Eclipse is currently not used for development.
+This decumentation was created while investigating using Eclipse.**

 The Eclipse workspace is a container for one or more Eclipse projects.
 Each project in a workspace can have multiple characteristics, for example the programming language, whether managed in a repository, etc.
 Eclipse responds to the characteristics of each project (when a project is selected in Eclipse) by displaying appropriate software features.